rupinjairaj/Machine-Learning-With-R/README.md

 We are also displaying a frequency plot to show the frequency with which items are bought.

+**RJava.R**
+Sample R script to showcase the rJava package.
+Detailed description of libraries and methods used are described in the script.

 Author:
 > Rupin Jairaj